-It’s exciting to think that you are exploring an underground wonder still mostly unknown to humans.
+It’s exciting to think you are exploring an underground wonder that is still mostly unknown to humans.
 The Puerto Rico National Park Service manages the site and provides informational walking tours into the caves.
 It’s a little over an hour’s drive from San Juan but well worth the trip.

-Keep in mind that this excursion requires a fair bit of inclined hiking, and surfaces are very slippery inside.
+Remember that this excursion requires a fair bit of inclined hiking, and surfaces are slippery inside.
 You will need decent hiking shoes for this.
-Once inside, you’ll be standing in a sinkhole over 10 stories deep with views that cameras simply cannot capture.
+Once inside, you’ll be standing in a sinkhole over 10 stories deep with views that cameras cannot capture.

 9. Scuba Diving

 Are you a PADI-certified scuba diver?
 If so, a dive is probably already on your mind for visiting Puerto Rico.
-The island is surrounded by coral reefs and marine life the Caribbean is famed for.
+Coral reefs surround the island and marine life the Caribbean is famed for.

-Large portions of the sea around Puerto Rico are marine preserves, making the conditions just perfect for divers.
-You’ll see colorful exotic fish, sea turtles, rays, lobsters, and all kinds of reefs.
-There are walls and ledges, caverns, grooves, and sand channels just waiting to reveal what lives within.
+Large portions of the sea around Puerto Rico are marine preserves, making the conditions perfect for divers.
+You’ll see colorful exotic fish, sea turtles, rays, lobsters, and reefs.
+There are walls, ledges, caverns, grooves, and sand channels just waiting to reveal what lives within.

 You can find dive centers all around Puerto Rico, Vieques, and Culebra, but many visitors like to dive on the east side.
-There are numerous reefs, underwater formations, and a marine preserve just off the coast, providing a ton of options.
+Numerous reefs, underwater formations, and a marine preserve just off the coast provide many options.

 If you are certified and ready, you’ll definitely want to book a two-tank reef dive from Puerto del Rey Marina.